2022 Grant Application Process is Open!

-The next grant cycle will open January 28, 2019.
+The 2022 grant application process is open from January 17 through March 11, 2022.
 General information about our grants process is listed below.
 Additional application materials and instructions will be posted on this website during the granting period.
-Applications must be submitted electronically by March 15, 2019.

 Approximately 20 annual grants of varying amounts are given each year.
 Grants must be spent during the year received.
 WINGS seeks projects with an emphasis on the following areas: